 The Sulzer firm has given a great extension to its construction of engines for boats and has already sold a great number of engines producing 6-8000 h.p. each.
-Boats having these engines ply regularly between Amsterdam and Batavia; a single fill of the oil reservoir is required for both the entered and entered are formed. both the outward and return journey.
+Boats having these engines ply regularly between Amsterdam and Batavia; a single fill of the oil reservoir is required for both the outward and return is properly. both the outward and return journey.
 The oil engines delivered by the Swiss industry up till now are capable of producing about 4 million h.p.